GoogleContainerTools/kaniko/README.md

 `index.docker.io`.
 You can use this flag more than once, if you want to set multiple mirrors.
 If an image is not found on the first mirror, Kaniko will try the next mirror(s), and at the end fallback on the default registry.

+Mirror can also be defined through `KANIKO_REGISTRY_MIRROR` environment variable.

 Expected format is `mirror.gcr.io` for example.